1776 (musical): Act II

+In June, with the Congress in what looks like a state of total lethargy, another gloomy dispatch from General Washington causes Adams to challenge Samuel Chase of Maryland to go with him and Franklin to the Army camp in New Brunswick, New Jersey, to check on conditions there.
+The other liberals also leave the chamber; with only the conservatives left, John Dickinson leads his congressional allies in a defense of their wealth, status and politics ("Cool, Cool Considerate Men"), during which the courier arrives with another gloomy Washington dispatch.
+The conservatives depart, leaving McNair, the courier and a "leather apron" (workman) alone in the chamber.
+The courier describes how his two closest friends were killed on the same day at Lexington ("Momma Look Sharp").

-Jefferson is outside the chamber while Mr. Thomson reads the declaration to Congress.
-Adams and Franklin arrive, delighted: an exhibition of shooting by the Continental Army has convinced Samuel Chase, and Maryland will vote in favor of independence.
-They congratulate Jefferson on his work, and Franklin compares the creation of this new country to the hatching of a bird ("The Egg").
-They debate which bird would best represent America; Franklin argues for the turkey, and Jefferson suggests the dove, but Adams insists on the eagle.
-The others resign themselves to that choice.
+Some days later, Jefferson is outside the chamber while Mr. Thomson reads the completed draft of the declaration to the Congress.
+Adams and Franklin arrive, delighted: an exhibition of shooting by the Continental Army has convinced Chase, and Maryland will vote in favor of independence.
+They congratulate Jefferson on his work, and Franklin compares the creation of this new country to the hatching of a bird.
+They debate which bird would best represent America: Franklin argues for the turkey and Jefferson suggests the dove, but Adams insists on the eagle.
+The others resign themselves to that choice ("The Egg").

 On June 28, Hancock asks if there are any alterations to be offered to the Declaration of Independence.
-Many delegates voice suggestions.
-Edward Rutledge of South Carolina objects to a clause condemning the slave trade.
-He accuses the northern colonies of hypocrisy, as they also prosper from slavery, through the Triangle Trade ("Molasses to Rum").
+Many delegates voice suggestions, additions or deletions.
+Just when it looks like the debate is over, Edward Rutledge of South Carolina rises to object in particular to a clause condemning the slave trade.
+He accuses the northern colonies of hypocrisy, as they also prosper from slavery through the Triangle Trade ("Molasses to Rum").
 Rutledge leads a walk-out with the delegates from both Carolinas and Georgia.
 The resolve of the other delegates is broken, and most of them also leave.
-Adams' faith in himself is shaken.
+Adams' faith in himself is shaken after a quarrel with Franklin, who understands that they cannot afford to include the slavery clause and that, to stay focused on the main issue of independence, Adams will have to accept those with opinions contrary to his as part of the new nation.
+Adams calls on Abigail in his mind to help him, and she reminds him of his commitment to the cause ("Compliments").
+Bolstered by her (and the arrival of a delivery of kegs of saltpeter she had previously promised him), Adams recovers his energy and sends Franklin to try and win the support of Pennsylvania's James Wilson and Jefferson to talk to Rutledge.
 Re-reading a dispatch from Washington, Adams, now alone, wonders "Is Anybody There?"
+He is answered by Dr. Hall, the Georgia delegate, who changes Georgia's vote on the tally board from "Nay" to "Yea".